CarlosEduardoFerreiraRamos/angular-account-management/README.md

 ## Data and Storage

-The application uses localstorage to simulate it's perssitency, it will load the first users from a in memory source but after that switchs to the localStorage.
+The application uses localstorage to simulate it's persistency, it will load the first users from a in memory source but after that switches to the localStorage.

 ## Back end

 This application don't posess any real back end.
-It utilizes Angulars https-inteceptors to divert the httpClient requests to a mock back-end a service.
+It utilizes Angulars https-interceptors to divert the httpClient requests to a mock back-end a service.

 ## Tests